tfpf/graph-plot/README.md

 python3 examples.py
 ```

-Alternatively, you can run it with Cython (if you have it installed).
-This
+Alternatively, you can use Cython (if you have it installed).
+This feature is
-feature is experimental and has not been tested much.
+experimental and has not been tested much.
 ```makefile
 make run
 ```